• Skip to primary navigation

 I recently tested these vegan pumpkin pie bars with both canned pumpkin puree and fresh butternut squash puree.
 I found that the canned stuff brought out the bitterness of the tofu, obscuring the sweet spices.
 The version made with fresh squash puree doesn't have even a hint of tofu flavor.
 It just tastes like rich and creamy pumpkin pie filling laced with sweetness and spice.

-Homemade squash puree gives this gluten-free pumpkin pie its vibrant hue and creamy texture.
+Homemade squash puree gives classic gluten-free pumpkin pie its vibrant hue and creamy texture.

 The Best Homemade Pumpkin Puree is Actually Not Pumpkin